Tanz0rz/haxe-fmod/docs/guides/components.md

 ## Utilities

-`PlaySoundOneShotAttached(path, target)` plays a self-ending event that follows a game object until it finishes.
+`PlayOneShotAttached(path, target)` plays a self-ending event that follows a game object until it finishes.
 [Callbacks and 3D](3d.md#positioned-events) has the runtime call behind it.

 === "HaxeFlixel"